 Heads up!
 We’ve just put together a DTF pricing calculator you can use to help calculate prices for your customers.
-Download your free copy here, then read below for some detailed information on how this calculator works.
+Download your free copy here, then watch this video and read below for some detailed information on how this calculator works.

 Direct-to-film (DTF) transfers are a profitable and straightforward way to print custom designs on T-shirts.
 But they’re also practical for printing on other soft goods like tote bags, hats, and hoodies.
 If you’re in the promotional products space, DTF transfers are versatile enough to work for hard goods like cell phone cases, water bottles, and coffee mugs too.